 What is the career outlook for database administrators?

-What education is needed to become a database administrator?
+How do you become a database administrator?

-2Salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
-This data does not represent starting salaries and employment conditions in your area may vary.
+2Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed January 2022] www.bls.gov/ooh/.
+Information represents national, averaged data for the occupations listed and includes workers at all levels of education and experience.
+This data does not represent starting salaries.
+Employment conditions in your area may vary.

 3Burning-Glass.com (analysis of 95,467 database administrator job postings, Jan.
 01, 2021 - Dec.
 31, 2021).

 U.S. News & World Report is a registered trademark of U.S. News & World Report, Inc.